REDSTONE ARSENAL, Alabama – (April 29, 2019)

 The PEO Aviation and DIU team are executing these initiatives by using prototyping and agile acquisition processes to more quickly field this critical capability into the hands of the men and women in uniform.
 For the majority of the commercial companies selected to participate in the SRR program, it will be their first time working with the Department of Defense.

-According to Carson Wakefield, Assistant Product Manager for PEO Aviation’s Small UAS, the following six vendors were awarded a combined total $ amount of approximately $11 million:
+According to Carson Wakefield, Assistant Product Manager for PEO Aviation’s Small UAS, the following six vendors were awarded a combined total contract value of approximately $11 million: